mjendza/mjendza/README.md

 I like MTB and spend time in the sauna, but this is GitHub ;)

+# Motto
+`Prediction is very difficult, especially about the future.` Niels Bohr

 # 🔭 I’m currently working on:
 - My Bicep Azure Infrastructure (FrondDoor with Blue-Green Deployment) https://github.com/mjendza/azure-bicep-sandbox
 - 📐 [Entra Verified ID Workshop](https://github.com/mjendza/workshop-verified-id)